A town that has it all

 College entrance exam scores of Pullman School District graduates are consistently in the top 3% of all high schools in the state.

 The city spans 4 hills— Sunnyside, Pioneer, College, and Military—that divide it into 4 nearly equal quarters.
 As you might expect, the University sits atop College Hill.
-The Sunnyside Hill residential area was named one of the nation's four best college-town neighborhoods for adults by the MSN real estate website.

 View larger map